-Measles cases for the year top 700, CDC says
+Measles cases climb to 704 for the year, highest since 1994, CDC says

 The 22 states that have reported cases to CDC are Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Jersey, New York, Oregon, Texas, Tennessee, and Washington.

+The vaccine became available in the 1960s and is considered safe and highly effective.
+Measles was declared all but eliminated in the U.S. in 2000.
+But it has made comebacks since then, including 667 cases in 2014.

+“There is no treatment or cure for measles, and there is no way to predict how bad a case of measles will be,” CDC Director Robert Redfield tweeted Monday.
+“Some children may have very mild symptoms but others can face more serious complications, like pneumonia and encephalitis.”

-Here’s what we know about the outbreak:
+Here’s what we know about the measles outbreaks in the United States:

 - The majority of people who got measles were unvaccinated.